kellydinneen/kellydinneen/README.md

 - cloud hosting with Digital Ocean
 - containerization with Docker
 - Thunk and Saga patterns for Redux

-#### Before I started coding
-I studied Philosophy, Neuroscience, and Mathematics at the University of Colorado Boulder, focusing on questions about how people learn and make decisions.
-I hope to apply my software development skills to some of these questions, to build tools that nurture our epistemic agency.

 <!--
 **kellydinneen/kellydinneen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.